Kaef/ulisp-esp/README.md

-  use a 4k7 resistor from CLK to 5V and from DTA to 5V connect CLK to GPIO27 connect DTA to GPIO26 try the simpleRead example from PS2Kbd library (the keyboard should work)
+  use a 4k7 resistor from CLK to 5V and from DTA to 5V connect CLK to GPIO27 connect DTA to GPIO26 try the simpleRead example from PS2Kbd library (the keyboard should work).

 * 2019-02: extend SYMBOLTABLESIZE to 32kBytes, extend the number of long symbols (no restrictions), UNTESTED! (wrote a #warning message in the sources)